Qarib Journalism Awards 2025

 The jury and their selection criteria:

-The five-member jury will consist of experienced media professionals from the Middle East, representatives of CSOs, and think tanks.
+The four-member jury will consist of experienced media professionals from the Middle East, representatives of CSOs, and think tanks.
 They will apply the following criteria:

 How to apply: